Food Preparation and Nutrition

 Assessment – Work is assessed through a range of teacher, self & peer assessment tasks, in line with the current banding System.

-Introduction - At Key Stage Four, WJEC Food & Nutrition is offered as the Food course in Years 9, 10 & 11.
+Introduction - At Key Stage Four, AQA Food Preparation & Nutrition is offered as the Food course in Years 9, 10 & 11.
 Across the three years students study a wide range of subject areas working on & developing skills taught at Key Stage three, expanding on pupils knowledge of food, nutrition, health, safety, hygiene & preparation skills.
 Typically pupils are encouraged to work with woods, plastics, metals or any combination of these materials to create a variety of products.

 Year 9 & 10